 Nel is Canada’s first female Indigenous psychiatrist (Anishinaabe Nation – Little Grand Rapids First Nation, Manitoba).
 She completed her medical degree and psychiatry specialty training at McMaster University in Hamilton, Ontario.

-She provided psychiatric services at a community mental health clinic based on the Six Nations of the Grand River Territory for 8 years.
-She was a member of the Advisory Group on Suicide Prevention that developed a national framework document for the AFN and FNIHB addressing the issue of First Nations youth suicide.
+She provided psychiatric services at a community mental health clinic based on the Six Nations of the Grand River Territory for eight years.
+She was a member of the Advisory Group on Suicide Prevention that developed a national framework document for the Assembly of First Nations and First Nations and Inuit Health Branch addressing the issue of First Nations youth suicide.
 She was the Co-Director of the Indigenous Health Research Development Program and an Assistant Professor in the Dalla Lana School of Public Health at the University of Toronto.
-She has been a co-investigator on several initiatives funded through the Canadian Institutes of Health Research (CIHR) – Institute of Aboriginal Peoples Health including the National Network of Aboriginal Mental Health Research (NNAMHR).
-She has served on the CIHR Governing Council and the Indspire Foundation’s Board of Directors.
+She has been a co-investigator on several initiatives funded through the Canadian Institutes of Health Research (CIHR) Institute of Aboriginal Peoples Health including the National Network of Aboriginal Mental Health Research.
+She has also served on the CIHR Governing Council and the Indspire Foundation’s Board of Directors.

-Nel previously worked as a staff psychiatrist at the Centre for Addictions and Mental Health (CAMH).
+Nel previously worked as a staff psychiatrist at the Centre for Addictions and Mental Health.
 She was the Faculty Advisor to the Indigenous Students Health Sciences Office at McMaster University.
-She is currently serving as President of the Indigenous Physicians Association in Canada for a second three-year term (2016-22).
+She served as President of the Indigenous Physicians Association in Canada for two three-year terms (2016-22).

 She is an Indspire Achievement Award Laureate (1998), recognized for career achievement in the category of medicine.
 She was the inaugural recipient of the University of Waterloo’s Faculty of Applied Health Sciences Alumni Achievement Award.
 In 2013, she received the Queen Elizabeth II Diamond Jubilee Medal.